Trump UNLEASHES Powerful Message About "International Women's Day" It Has Heads TURNING! | John Hawkins' Right Wing News

 - Comment Now 0

-It’s safe to say that literals did NOT expect Trump to come out and address International Women’s Day, and they certainly didn’t expect him to do it like this.
+It’s safe to say that liberals did NOT expect Trump to come out and address International Women’s Day and they certainly didn’t expect him to do it like this.

 President Trump took to Twitter on Wednesday to publicly honor the women of the world and the “many roles” they serve which are “vital to the fabric of our society.”
 Sure, liberals are likely to find some way to complain about this tweet, but it is nice to see our President going out of his way to celebrate women both “in America and around the world.”